Search continues for missing man - Local News 8

 Search continues for missing man

-BONNEVILLE COUNTY, Idaho (KIFI/KIDK) - The Bonneville County Sheriff’s Office is still searching for 32-year-old Sterling Johnson who was last seen on October 30 around 4 p.m. near the City of Refuge in downtown Idaho Falls.
+BONNEVILLE COUNTY, Idaho (KIFI/KIDK) - Bonneville County Sheriff’s Office deputies and the family of missing person Sterling Johnson are still searching for him and have confirmed he was seen in the Butte, Mont. area.

-Johnson is six feet tall and 180 pounds and was last seen wearing gray sweat pants with orange shoes and a blue or gray color hoodie.
+Deputies were able to confirm through tips and investigation Johnson took a bus from Idaho Falls on October 30 to Butte.
+Following his arrival there, Johnson was sighted at a rescue mission and was slated to ride a bus from Butte to Portland, Org.

-The sheriff's office reports he suffers from medical and mental health issues.
+Deputies confirmed the ticket purchased by Johnson was not used due to travel restrictions and returned to where it was purchased.

 Comments